-

 How is knitted fabric properly processed and cared for?

-What should be considered when cutting and sewing knitted fabric?
+What needs to be considered when cutting and sewing knitted fabric?

-To cut the elastic knit fabrics, you need a suitable surface such as a cutting mat that is particularly non-slip.
-Drawing the cutting lines is often a challenge with elastic and coarse fabrics.
-The best way to do this is to transfer the pattern using a tracing wheel and/or copy paper.
-Alternatively, you can pin the pattern onto the material and, with a little practice, cut it out directly.
-It is advisable to use sharp scissors or a rotary cutter for cutting.
-With knit fabric, care must be taken to allow for sufficient seam allowance, as the edges of the fabric can fray after cutting and should be neatened.
-Before cutting, when laying out and transferring the cut pieces, care should be taken to ensure that the pattern or structure on the cut pieces fits when combined.
+For cutting elastic knit fabrics, you'll need a suitable surface, such as a cutting mat that is particularly non-slip.
+Tracing the cutting lines can often be challenging with elastic and coarse fabrics.
+The best way to do this is to transfer the pattern using a tracing wheel and/or tracing paper.
+Alternatively, you can pin the pattern to the fabric and, with a little practice, cut it out directly.
+For cutting, it's recommended to use sharp scissors or a rotary cutter.
+When working with knit fabric, be sure to allow sufficient seam allowance, as the edges can fray after cutting and should be finished.
+Before cutting, and when laying out and transferring the pattern pieces, ensure that the pattern or structure on the pattern pieces will match up when combined.

-Working with knitted fabric is not that difficult if you follow a few sewing tips.
-When sewing, you should remember that it is an elastic material.
-It is therefore advisable to work with jersey needles, as these have a rounded needle head that only shifts the stitch structure and does not break it.
-The wool fiber therefore remains intact and is not damaged.
-The most important thing is that the elastic material is not pulled during sewing, otherwise the seam will be crooked or wavy.
-If you are sewing with a standard household sewing machine, you should use a wide zigzag stitch or other elastic stitches.
-The overlock machine offers the advantage that the stitches are already elastic and that the edge is finished at the same time.
+Sewing with knit fabric isn't difficult if you follow a few sewing tips.
+When sewing, keep in mind that it's an elastic material.
+Therefore, it's recommended to use jersey needles, as these have a rounded needle head that only shifts the knit structure without cutting it.
+This way, the wool fibers remain intact and aren't damaged.
+Most importantly, the elastic material shouldn't be pulled while sewing, otherwise the seam will become crooked or wavy.
+If you're using a standard sewing machine, a wide zigzag stitch or other elastic stitches should be used.
+An overlock machine offers the advantage that the stitches are already elastic and that the edges are finished at the same time.

 How do you properly care for knitted fabric?

-Before processing, it is important that the knitted fabric is washed once, as most fabrics can shrink slightly after the first wash and, in the worst case, a homemade garment can lose its fit.
+Before processing, it is important that the knitted fabric is washed once, as most fabrics can shrink slightly after the first wash and a self-made garment may, in the worst case, lose its fit.

-When washing, it is necessary to know the composition of the textile, as different material compositions can require different care.
-In general, it is recommended to wash knitted fabrics at 30°C using a gentle cycle or care program.
+When washing, it's necessary to know the fabric's composition, as different material blends may require different care.
+Generally, it's recommended to wash knitted fabrics at 30°C using a gentle cycle or delicate fabric program.

-Tumble drying is not recommended as knitwear can shrink and contract in the dryer.
+Drying in a tumble dryer is not recommended, as knitted items can shrink and shrink in the dryer.

-Knitted fabrics are generally crease-resistant and therefore ironing is often not necessary.
-If ironing is necessary, it should be ironed carefully on setting 1, with low heat, and without using steam.
+Knitwear is generally wrinkle-resistant, so ironing is often unnecessary.
+However, if ironing is required, it should be done carefully on setting 1, with low heat, and without using steam.

-Discover now also wool felt \ wool fabric !
+Discover now also boiled wool - wool fabric !